"And so the tale begins... As a tragedy."

 - Paper Mario: What better way to open than being defeated by Bowser as you are trying to do the usual thing?

-- The intro to Super Mario Galaxy: As Mario tries to reach Peach's Castle after it was lifted in space, Mario gets blown away by Kamek when he tries to follow.
+- The intro to Super Mario Galaxy: Bowser bombards Toad Town with meteors and lifts Peach's Castle into space, and Mario gets blown away by Kamek when he tries to follow.

 - Final Fantasy II begins with a world domination plot by the Palamecian Empire (shown in full during the opening FMV of Final Fantasy Origins).
 After escaping the kingdom of Fynn (which is burned to the ground by said army), the party is ambushed by a pursuing group of black knights and a Hopeless Boss Fight ensues.
 It gets better from here on.